-As stated in the code of conduct and repeated here due to importance, cell phones are not permitted during training.
+As stated in the Athlete Agreement and repeated here due to importance, cell phones are not permitted during training.
 This includes on lifts, in lines, on the hill and during break times.
 If an athlete needs to contact a parent or has another urgent need for their device, they can speak to their coach.

-If you have any questions about the Code of Conduct or any concerns arising from participating in the club, please reach out to your coach, the Program Director or a Board member.
+If you have any questions about the Code of Conduct, Athlete or Parent/Caregiver Agreement, or any concerns arising from participating in the club, please reach out to your coach, the Program Director or a Board member.